Muterra/doc-golix/spec.md

-**Shameless plug:** We're dangerously low on funding and are [on IndieGoGo](https://www.indiegogo.com/projects/ethyr-modern-encrypted-email) through 12 Feb 2016 with a proof-of-concept Muse application.

-**WARNING:** This is a draft document dated 18 January 2016.
+**WARNING:** This is a draft document dated 14 February 2016.
 It is under review and is definitely **not finalized!** If you'd like to stay updated, consider joining our [mailing list](https://www.muterra.io/mailing-signup.html).

 **SPECIAL WARNING:** This should not be used for private data in a production environment until subjected to a third-party audit.
 Until that time, consider all Muse-stored information to be fully public.